colevahey/gobattle/DEVLOG.md

 a problem will be posed because it is too easy to achieve the high score.
 I would like to add a time component to the game so that even with the high score, you can also compete with time.

+#August 1st
+The json is up and running although I realized that the data won't save.
+I am very excited this is working and I will continue to get the kinks out.